Ferrari V10 engine: Tipo 055 engine (2005)

 Ferrari Type 055 is the name of a racing engine from the Italian manufacturer Ferrari, which the team used in Formula 1 in the 2005 season.
 The V10 engine was developed under engine chief Paolo Martinelli.

 The Tipo 055 is a further development of the predecessor Type 053.
 The engine rules introduced for the 2004 season were tightened again for the 2005 season.
 From now on, an engine had to last two entire race weekends.
 An illegal engine change would have resulted in a grid penalty of 10 places.
 Therefore, as in the previous year, Ferrari's focus in the development of the 055 was on durability and reliability.
 To achieve this goal, many parts were newly developed, some could be taken over from the predecessor.
 Although the engine was stable, the weight increased only marginally.

 The engine management came as before from Magneti Marelli.
 Shell supplied new fuel and lubricants that should have a positive impact on reliability.

 Throughout the season there were the usual stages of expansion.

 The Tipo 055 was Ferrari's last 10-cylinder engine.
 From the 2006 season, Formula 1 relied on V8 engines with a displacement of 2.4 liters.

 For the fifth and final year running, Technical Director Paolo Martinelli, assisted by Giles Simon, led the engine design and operations.
 The car was driven by Michael Schumacher and Rubens Barrichello.
 This was also Ferrari's last V10 engine.
-The 90°, naturally-aspirated, 3.0 L Tipo 055 engine made 865 hp @ 18,300 rpm, in race trim, and about 940 hp @ 19,000 rpm in qualifying mode.
+The 90°, naturally-aspirated, 3.0 L Tipo 055 engine made 865 hp at 18,300 rpm, in race trim, and over 940 hp at 19,000 rpm in qualifying mode.
 The engine only weighed around 90 kg.

 The Type 055 was only used in the 2005 season and only by Ferrari on the F2005 and Sauber on the Sauber C24.
 However, Sauber used the name PETRONAS 05A for the engine.